mohan72/immy/README.md

 # History

-I have been trying to write my own plain text editor for quite some time; many years in fact.
+I have been trying to write my own plain text editor for quite some time; many years, in fact.
 My source code archive is littered with quite a few half-finished editors in C, C++, Java, and Python.
 In fact, one of the first things I do when I learn a language is to write a plain text editor for the CLI.
-I choose the CLI because it is one of the most challenging environments to work in programming if you want to target screen management.
-The standards are too many and the different operating systems expose different key commands.
-The challenge can be quite frustrating.
-The ncurses library works differently in capturing and reporting keys in different environments.
+I choose the CLI because it is one of the most challenging environments to work if you want to target screen management.
+The standards are too many and different operating systems add their own quirk.
+The MacOS doesn't report the Backspace key as a special key.
+Linux requires the UNICODE -lncursesw lib to be used instead of the standard -lncurses lib, even if you do not plan to use wide characters.
+These challenge can be intimidating to navigate.
+The ncurses library also reports different keys in different environments.

-I have installed and studied, to an extent, many small editor projects available online.
-The 'kilo' text editor project is something I love because of the challenge it sets itself: to write a text editor in less than 1000 lines of code.
-It is an exemplary project that has inspired many forks and alternate takes.
+I have installed, tried and studied, to a certain extent, many small editor projects available online.
+I love the 'kilo' text editor project because of the constraint it sets itself: to write a usable plain text editor in less than 1000 lines of code.
+It is one of the inspirations for the 'immy' project.

-The main reason I wanted to write my own text editor was that you had to run through a few hoops to get word wrap in popular console text editors.
+The main reason I wanted to write my own text editor was that I had to read through stack overflow to setup proper word-wrap in popular console text editors (nano and vim).
 Nano didn't even have word wrap until version 2+.
-All I wanted was an editor with proper word wrap at word+blank boundaries from the get go.
-This reason, of course, no longer exists - popular text editors have caught up; but I wanted to finish my project in any case.
+All I wanted was an editor with proper word-wrap at word+blank boundaries from the get go.

 The biggest challenge in writing a text editor is managing the text buffer.
-There are whole books dedicated to the art of text buffer design.
-That is the scale of the problem.
-There are many elegant designs, and some clever ones too.
-It all boils down to the kind of constraints we are bound to: small memory, poor speed, and so on.
+There are whole books dedicated to the art of text buffer design - such is the scale of the problem.
+There are many elegant designs; some more clever than the others.
+You have to be a pointers* champion to deal with most of the well-known solutions.
+It all boils down to the kind of constraint you are limited by: small memory, poor speed, limited features in the available compiler, and so on.
 I learned C++ programmming by reading 'Type and Learn C++' by Martin Rinehart.
-It is a wonderful book that works its way through developing a code editor (no word wrap).
-It uses a doubly-linked list for the text buffer as the objective is to teach pointers.
-Managing a doubly-linked list with a char* for each line of text is the epitome of risk in C programming.
-One move out of bound and your program is guaranteed to crash.
-The book also introduced me to the slick Borland <conio.h> console library for screen management.
-It was a non-standard library and is no longer available.
-Ncurses is cross-platform and has become the industry standard.
+It is a wonderful book that works its way by developing a plain text editor (no word wrap).
+It uses a doubly-linked list for the text buffer.
+Managing a doubly-linked list with a char* for each line of text, I would say, is the epitome of risk in C programming.
+One move out of bound and your program segfaults.
+The book also introduced me to the slick <conio.h> console library from Borland, a non-standard library that is not available in modern compilers.
+Ncurses is cross-platform and is now the industry standard for console-based screen management.

-My initial attempts to write my own editor were focused on using a doubly-linked list and the ncurses library.
-I was successful to an extent and had a decent editor at hand.
-Managing dynamic word wrap was difficult and proving troublesome: I was finding it difficult to keep track of the cursor.
-I was also challenging myself to keep the linecount low to attempt to stay within a thousand lines of code.
+My initial attempts to write a plain-text editor used a doubly-linked list and the ncurses library.
+I was successful to an extent and even had a decent editor at hand.
+Managing dynamic word-wrap was difficult and proved problematic: It was difficult to keep track of the cursor.
+I was also challenging myself to keep the linecount low in order to stay within 1000 lines of code.
 And then I hit two breakthroughs:

-1. I used a std::string object from the C++ standard library to manage the buffer as a single continuous stream of characters instead of a list of strings for each visible line. std::string can grow and shrink dynamically as the library takes care of malloc and delete itself.
-I never have to worry about pointers and segfaults were a thing of the past.
+1. I used a std::string object from the C++ standard library as the text buffer instead of a linked-list of char* for each visible line. std::string can grow and shrink dynamically, as the library takes care of malloc and delete.
+I never had to worry about pointers, and segfaults were a thing of the past.

-2. I used a global char index to track the cursor.
-With no more worry to track the line, the cursor just had to be adjusted by one character most of the times.

-These were possible due to a single reflow function which read the whole string and created a table of starting and ending indices for each line.
-It takes very little memory and is quite fast as it just works on the in-memory buffer.
-I can run this anytime I wanted to, and all I had to know was which character held the cursor.
+2. I used a global index to track the cursor as a specific character in the buffer.
+With no more necessity to track the specific line where the cursor was located, screen management became a breeze.
+This was possible due to the implementation of a single 'reflow' function that read the whole buffer string and created a vector of starting positions and length of each line.
+It takes a tiny amount of memory and is quite fast working through the in-memory buffer.

 There are two downsides to the approach: 1.
 The whole file is in a single std::string buffer.
 This is not suitable for memory-constrained systems.
 2. Since I run the reflow and screen update functions liberally, there is an occasional flicker of the screen when I type fast.
-This will have to be addressed sometime in the future.
+This has now been completely eradicated as the display routine only updates screen lines that have changed.

-Result: My own tiny little text editor with word wrap and quite a few editing functions (move by word, by line, delete word etc.) within 500 lines of code.
-I am calling it 'immy' which is a 'flick', or a 'tiny amount' in Tamil.
+Result: My own tiny little text editor with synamic word-wrap and a small set of useful editing features (move by word, by line, delete word etc.), all within 500 lines of code.
+I am calling it 'immy' which is a 'flick', or a 'tiny bit' in Tamil.